inpatr/golang-pokedex/README.md

 # golang-pokedex

-project for practicing web dev basics in go
+a REPL project for practicing web dev basics in go
+*to get pokemon from the CLI*